springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 ### Fields

 The `template` property sets the type of field - for example, `"template": "globalFormText"` renders a text input field if that is what you have registered the **view/fields/globalFormText.hbs** template as.
-Aim to make the `template`, `id`, and `name` properties mandatory parts of your data schema.
+Aim to make the `template`, `id`, `label`, and `name` properties mandatory parts of your data schema.

 This component supports a wide range of standard form field attributes.
 For example, to include a `readonly` attribute on your text input, you can include a property of the same name on the data: